balajich/spring-cloud-session-3-inter-microservice-communication-sync/README.md

         return new RestTemplate();
     }
 ```
-*ReportController* in app report-api-via-gatewat.
+*ReportController* in app **report-api-via-gateway**.
 RestTemplate calls eureka ribbon client which fetches "gateway" information from registry
 and calls the employee,payroll api via gateway.
-The ** @LoadBalanced** annotation makes ribbon client to round-robbin requests if there are multiple instances of them.
+The **@LoadBalanced** annotation makes ribbon client to round-robbin requests if there are multiple instances of them.
 ```java
   @Autowired
     RestTemplate restTemplate;